 1. How do you see the ‘new normal’ in the workplace?
 What are some of the steps you are taking to prepare employees for this new reality as they are returning to work?

 Bianca Tudor: Normal in the workplace is something that in the developed economies was a habit – teleworking, digitalisation for companies, organisational culture, employees benefits, and working with an Action Plan and KPIs.

 I think the first step is to reinforce the brand identity – mission, vision, values – and make sure all employees are committed to it.
 Then create a healthy, people-orientated organisational culture, invest in your people and make sure you give them permission to really make a contribution.

-Last, but not least, business means structure, KPIs, performance, and profitability and all employees should be part that.
+Last, but not least, business means structure, KPIs, performance, and profitability, and all employees should be part of that.

-Bianca Tudor: It is always difficult to embrace the fact that we are so different, in race, gender, religion or sexual orientation, in a world in which we crave for the feeling of being accepted and loved.
-What we need to start doing is to understand that we have on automatic pilot some social stereotypes.
+Bianca Tudor: It is always difficult to embrace the fact that we are so different, in race, gender, religion, or sexual orientation, in a world in which we crave for the feeling of being accepted and loved.
+What we need to start doing is to understand that we have some social stereotypes on automatic pilot.
 For example, a mature woman, of 50+, will sometimes discriminate against a young, beautiful woman on a job interview, unintentionally.
 Make sure you know that and reinforce your rational thinking.

 In a social study in Australia, white people were caught involuntary misjudging people of colour in psychology tests.
 And when presented with the results, they were amazed by the fact that they may display racist behaviour.